tr4nt0r/python-xbox/README.md

 ## Credits

-This package uses parts of [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.
+This library is derived from [xbox-webapi](https://github.com/OpenXbox/xbox-webapi-python) library from the [OpenXbox](https://github.com/openxbox) project
 The authentication code is based on [joealcorn/xbox](https://github.com/joealcorn/xbox)

 Informations on endpoints gathered from: